ibexa/documentation-user/docs/organizing_the_content.md

 ## Bookmarks

-You can bookmark any Content item by activating the star icon next to the Content name.
+You can bookmark any Content item by clicking the star icon next to the Content name.

 ![Bookmark icon](img/bookmark_icon.png)

 Bookmarks are stored per user.
-You can view a list of all bookmarks by activating Bookmarks in the left menu.
+You can view a list of all bookmarks by clicking Bookmarks in the left menu.

 ![Bookmark screen](img/bookmarks.png)